ReconfigureIO/UX/docs/source/tutorial_4_graphs.rst

 .. _graphstutorial:

-Tutorial 5 – Using Graphs for Optimization
+Tutorial 4 – Using Graphs for Optimization
 ================================================
+.. admonition:: Make sure you're up to date.

+    Run ``reco version`` to check if your installation in up-to-date.
+Our current version is ``v0.4.1``.
+If you need to update, please head :ref:`here <install>` before moving on to the tutorial.

 In this tutorial we will look at using dataflow graphs to optimize your code.
 We'll take a simple function that adds up some numbers using a for loop, generate its dataflow graph, and identify ways to improve performance.